Updated: Jul 27, 2021

 Astrantia – Nature needs no assistance when it comes to creating wonderful works of art, and the Astrantia flower in my eyes is one not to be overlooked in the beauty stakes.
 It’s small, it’s unassuming, but take a real close look at one of these delicate looking flowers and tell me you don’t agree that it’s perfectly formed.

 We’ve come to the end of My Favourite Filler Flowers – Part 1.
-In the coming weeks Part 2 will be posted which will focus more on filler flowers that bring a ‘Pop of Colour’.
+Part 2 focuses on filler flowers that bring a ‘Pop of Colour’.

-To whet your appetite take a look at the Rustic Buttonhole in the image below.
-Not only is there ample greener, it is also enhanced with filler flowers of orange spray roses and red berries.
+To whet your appetite; take a look at the Rustic Buttonhole in the image below.
+Not only is there ample greenery (Salal leaves and Soft Ruscus), it is also enhanced with filler flowers of orange spray roses and red berries (Hypericum).

 As always PC Creations wishes you all the best with the planning of your special event.